AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/share-to-social.md

 Ensure that you allow pop-up windows in your browser.

-If you are logged into Captivate Prime, then the bookmarklet automatically logs into your account, otherwise, you have to sign in using your Captivate Prime credentials as a learner.
+If you are logged into Learning Manager, then the bookmarklet automatically logs into your account, otherwise, you have to sign in using your Learning Manager credentials as a learner.

 Add a description for your post and then select the board in which you want to post to and click **Post**.
 The board is posted on your dashboard which can be viewed by clicking **Go to Post**.